English Deutsch

 All my music is composed in OpenMPT, the successor to ModPlug Tracker by Olivier Lapicque.
 It is an advanced, yet free tracker program with support for VST effects and instruments and other neat features like ASIO.
 I used ModPlug Tracker since spring 2004 and switched to OpenMPT in 2007.

-The synths are connected using a couple of ESI M8U XL MIDI interfaces and Behringer RX1602 V2 analog mixers and an ESI Juli@ soundcard.
+The synths are connected using a couple of ESI M8U XL MIDI interfaces and Behringer RX1602 V2 analog mixers and a ESI Juli@ soundcard.
 It has an ultra-low latency driver architecture, supports DirectWire and has a really great sound quality and signal-to-noise ratio (at least for my requirements).
-I don't want to miss this card anymore...
+I don't want to miss this card anymore... :-D

 I listen to my tunes on a Marantz PM4001 integrated amplifier with a pair of Nubert nuBox 300 speakers or AKG K 601 headphones.